Operational Data Graphics: A Visualization System for Infrastructure Teams

 The Problem

 Most dashboards are built with business intelligence aesthetics—decorative elements, saturated colors, excessive whitespace.
-These work great for executive presentations.
-They don't work for engineers monitoring production systems at 2am.
+Fine for executive presentations.
+Wrong for engineers monitoring production systems at 2am.

 There's no standardized visual grammar for operational graphics.
-Teams cobble together charts from generic libraries, resulting in inconsistent, high-noise monitoring interfaces where the signal gets buried.
+Teams cobble charts together from generic libraries, producing inconsistent, high-noise interfaces where the signal gets buried.

 What engineers actually need